daeken/Benjen/daeken.com/entries/how-to-lose-a-customer-in-two-lines.md

-#title How To Lose A Customer In Two Lines
+title: How To Lose A Customer In Two Lines
-#date 2009-11-13
+date: 2009-11-13

 You know, I'm not a picky customer.
 When I find a company that does the job well and without causing problems, I tend to stick with them